bioinfo-ucsd/.github/profile/README.md

 ## Welcome to the Github Org for UCSD Bioinformatics!

 This organization serves as a hub for documentation, code, and other materials to support bioinformatics at UCSD and the wider community.
-This is a place for students and faculty of the program to collaborate and develop a shared set of resources pertaining to the program.
-Contributions by the public are also welcome via pull request.
+This is a place for students and faculty of the program to collaborate and develop a shared set of resources pertaining to the program, but we welcome contributions from anybody via pull request!

 <!-- TODO: a list of things in this org -->